 Look and listen for the fascinating ways urban nature wakes up in the springtime.

-You will learn ways that nature in YOUR neighborhood is growing, blooming, chirping, and waking up in the springtime.
+You will learn about the ways that nature in your neighborhood is growing, blooming, chirping, and waking up in the springtime.

 - Scissors or hand pruning shears

 - Energy and enthusiasm

 - Observe tiny green plants as they start to sprout.

 - Dandelions are starting to grow.
 Most people consider dandelions weeds and don’t think they have much value.
 To a bee or butterfly, early dandelions are an important source of food in early spring!

 Look for sprouting leaves and flowers from bulbs such as daffodils, tulips, and hyacinths.
 How do they look similar?
 How do they look different?
 Even if you cannot identify them early on, can you see differences between different kinds of flower buds?

 - Watch buds on shrubs and trees as they begin to burst and flower/leaf out.

 - Although it sounds complicated, studying phenology is as easy as making regular observations of these buds!